folio-org/stripes/doc/dev-guide.md

 * `locale` -- a short string specifying the prevailing locale, e.g. `en-US`.
 This should be consulted when rendering dates with `toLocaleDateString`, etc.

 * `bindings` -- an object specifying key-bindings for actions that can be activated by hot-keys.
 The keys of the object are action names such as `stripesHome` and `pageDown`, and the corresponding values are key-combination specifications as defined by [the Mousetrap library](XXX), such as `command+up`.
-At startup, Stripes loads these bindings from the configuration module and applies them to all components making up the Stripes application: it is up to the individual modules to link the action-names with actual code using a `<HotKeys handlers={someObject}>` wrapper -- see [react-hotkeys[(XXX).
+At startup, Stripes loads these bindings from the configuration module and applies them to all components making up the Stripes application: it is up to the individual modules to link the action-names with actual code using a `<HotKeys handlers={someObject}>` wrapper -- see [below](#enabling-hot-keys).

 * `setLocale` -- a function by which client code can change the prevailing locale: `stripes.setLocale('en-US')`.
 (Simply assigning to `stripes.locale` will not work.)